EvictionLab/eviction-lab-website/content/updates/blog/questions-and-answers/index.md

 "That depends on where you live.
 In many states landlords are allowed by law to start eviction proceedings once the tenant is late on rent, and they're not required to accept late or partial payments.
 Landlords might also be able to accept the late payment, but evict you anyway for paying late.
 On the other hand, in some places, landlords are required to accept a late payment that you make soon after the eviction filing, and withdraw the court case against you."

 "In some states and cities, there might be regulations that allow tenants to catch up in rent or create a grace period before starting an eviction court case.
 Contact legal services and 2-1-1 to ask about the regulations where you live.
 Ask whether landlords are required to accept late payments, and whether the court must dismiss your eviction case if you pay what you owe before your eviction hearing." >}}

 {{< faq

-"other-moratoriums"

-"Besides the CDC eviction moratorium, are there other kinds of moratoriums still in place?"

-"On August 3rd, the CDC ordered a new eviction moratorium for counties with substantial or high rates of COVID-19 transmission.
-On August 26th, this order was blocked by the Supreme Court."

-"There might be local eviction moratoria still in place in your city county or state."

-"Building complexes financed by federal loan programs, like the ones provided by Fannie Mae and Freddie Mac, are also protected by their own moratorium, <a href='https://www.fhfa.gov/Media/PublicAffairs/Pages/FHFA-Extends-Eviction-Moratorium-Through-Sept-30-2021.aspx' target='_blank' rel='noreferrer noopener'>which will expire on Sept.
-30</a>." >}}

-{{< faq